denniskigen/ampath-forms-old/docs/getting-started/getting-started.md

 Features on this page include:

 - The **Create New** button.
 Clicking on this launches the Schema Editor.
 - The **Forms List view** dropdown.
-You can use it to toggle between displaying Forms and Components.
+You can use it to toggle between displaying forms and Components.
 - The **Forms List search bar**.
-You can use it to search through the available Forms by name.
+You can use it to search through the available forms by name.
 You can also use the Published filter to limit your search to only forms that are published.
-- The **Forms List** - A list of all the Forms saved to the backend server.
-From it, you can see the Form names and versions, their published status, their retired status, and a list of actions you can take.
+- The **Forms List** - A list of all the forms saved to the backend server.
+From it, you can see the form names and versions, their published status, their retired status, and a list of actions you can take.
 These actions include the ability to:
-  - Edit a Form schema.
+  - Edit a form schema.
 Clicking the pen icon loads the selected form's schema in the [Schema Editor](#using-the-schema-editor).
-  - Download a Form schema.
+  - Download a form schema.
-  - Import a Form schema.
+  - Import a form schema.
 - **Pagination controls** - These are at the bottom of the Forms List.
 They allow you to navigate between the items in the Forms List.

 ## The Schema Editor